SansGuidon/bookmarks/PRINCIPLES.md

   * Functions have max 2-3 parameters
 * [Shirky Principle](https://twitter.com/OlafLewitz/statuses/560711454434025472) : Institutions will try to preserve the problem to which they are the solution.
 * [Shower Thoughts](https://twitter.com/TheWeirdWorld/status/930155807651528706) - Don’t forget to drink water, get sunlight, and that we are basically a house plant with complicated feelings.
+* [David McRaney](https://youarenotsosmart.com/2010/06/23/confirmation-bias/) - Confirmation Bias : Your opinions are the result of years of paying attention to information which confirmed what you believed while ignoring information which challenged your preconceived notions.
+* [David McRaney](https://youarenotsosmart.com/2013/05/23/survivorship-bias/) - Survivorship Bias : When failure becomes invisible, the difference between failure and success may also become invisible.
+* [David McRaney](https://youarenotsosmart.com/2010/10/27/procrastination/) - Procrastination is fueled by weakness in the face of impulse and a failure to think about thinking.
+* [David McRaney](https://youarenotsosmart.com/2010/05/19/fanboyism-and-brand-loyalty/) - Fanboyism and Brand Loyalty : You prefer the things you own because you rationalize your past choices to protect your sense of self.
+The Internet changed the way people argue.

 ## personal thoughts
 * [MorganGeek](https://twitter.com/MorganGeek/statuses/420907517934178304) - Problem solving / Productivity : Good programmers write code after they found the solution.
 Un bon programmeur ne commence à coder qu'après avoir trouvé une solution.